Treatment Center Types, Modalities & Specialized Therapy in Rehab

 There are a few programs that claim to treat addiction with a spiritual foundation.
 Quality religious addiction programs will always be medically based, providing drug detox and drug rehabilitation based upon best practices in combination with spiritual teachings.
 However, there may be some religious rehab programs that do not understand the medical model behind addiction.
 In this case it is never good to rely solely on spirituality but on the combination of spirituality and behavioral intervention.

 Camps and Farms

-These programs are highly controlled drug and alcohol rehab programs that are used to treat repeat substance abusers.
+These programs are highly controlled addiction treatment programs that are used to treat repeat substance abusers.
 They were designed to break the cycle of addiction and criminal behavior.
 Beyond the structure, the quality camp or farm programs provide therapy and addiction treatment using best practices.
 There are also a range of teen drug rehab programs that use the camp or the farm structure to bring order back into the lives of these troubled teens.
 Some of the camps combine outdoor challenges to build self-esteem, trust, sharing and insight.

-Recovery Connection can help you find the right drug andalcohol treatmentcenter with the program you need to help you overcome your addiction.
+Recovery Connection can help you find the right addiction treatment center with the program you need to help you overcome your addiction.
 Call 800-993-3869 now and speak with one of our addiction coordinators.